bethwoodcock/queuetube/PRIVACY_POLICY.md

 ## Permissions

-QueueTube requests two browser permissions:
+QueueTube requests one browser permission:

 - **`storage`** — required to save and retrieve your channel list and tags using the extension's own sandboxed storage (`chrome.storage.local`).
 This means the tag manager works even when YouTube is not open in a tab.
 This permission only accesses QueueTube's own data and cannot read anything outside the extension.
-- **`tabs`** — required to open YouTube in a new tab when you click links inside the extension popup (e.g. "Go to youtube.com/feed/channels").

-QueueTube does **not** use these permissions to read your browsing history, access any data outside of QueueTube's own storage, or collect any data.
+QueueTube does **not** use this permission to read your browsing history, access any data outside of QueueTube's own storage, or collect any data.

 ## Third parties
 QueueTube communicates with no external servers.
 It operates entirely within your browser.